 Addiction can be described as:

-An addict does not have to be somebody that drinks or uses drugs all day every day.
+Those afflicted by substance use disorder does not have to necessarily drink and use drugs all day every day.
 But they might often say that they will not do something as much, or give up completely and fail time and time again.

-The life of an addict is an extremely delicate balance of existence.
+The life of somebody affected by substance use disorder is an extremely delicate balance of existence.
 In one respect, they feel the need to appear just the same as always to everyone around them.
 Yet they will become consumed more and more with thoughts of their substance; how to get it, when the next opportunity will arise so that they can have it etc.

 Eventually, this balance is likely to tip in favour of the substance and people will begin to lose the normal aspect of life.
 Depending on the individual and the extent of their addiction, this could lead to them abandoning denial and asking for professional help.

 Detox clinics are a prime way to treat an addiction.
 These clinics are able to provide safety mechanisms in place for addicts to ease themselves away from their substance abuse issues without hurting themselves.
-Going cold turkey within alcoholic treatment centres in Twickenham is one way to do it, however, it’s not an option which can work for everybody.
+Going cold turkey within alcohol use disorder centres in Twickenham is one way to do it, however, it’s not an option which can work for everybody.

 There are a variety of withdrawal symptoms which can strike.
-It’s impossible to determine exactly which withdrawal symptoms will be felt, and it’s equally impossible to predict how severe they will be.
+It’s difficult to determine exactly which withdrawal symptoms will be felt, and it’s equally difficult to predict how severe they will be.
 Long term addicts are strongly advised to avoid attempting any treatment unless in the care of a detox clinic.
-It’s too dangerous, and doctors may send them to hospital for treatment before sending them away for addiction treatment.
+It’s too dangerous, and doctors may send them to the hospital for treatment before sending them away for addiction treatment.